draperlaboratory/cbat_tools/wp/lib/bap_wp/README.md

     opam show bap_wp

-## Overview
+## A Note on Usage

-The easiest way to use this library is directly through the BAP plugin.
-However, it may also be used as a standalone library, to invoke a WP computation over a bap subroutine or block.
+The easiest way to use this library is directly through the BAP plugin (see the parent [README.md](./../../README.md)), which provides a command line interface for it.
+However, it may also be used as a standalone OCaml library, to invoke a WP computation over a bap subroutine or block.

-The file [src/precondition.mli] describes the main API.
+The file `src/precondition.mli` describes the main API.
 The general approach is to use `mk_env` to create an analysis environment, and then call `visit_sub` with a given postcondition and subroutine, to get the corresponding precondition, which can then be checked with `check`.